stackbit-projects/soda-pixel-2d058/content/pages/posts/basic-rules-for-walking-in-the-mountains.md

 seo:
   title: Two Projects to Watch This Month on Near Protocol
   description: >-
     Its been very busy in the crypto-verse over the last few weeks, the influx of new NFT marketplaces and Defi protocols have resulted in rising gas prices on Ethereum.
-This has sparked great speculation over what will be the next layer-2 solution.
   extra:
     - name: 'og:type'
       value: article